 Applicants take the SLE-Q if they want to apply without visiting campus right away.
 The SLE-Q results give an early indication of an applicant’s likelihood of success without having to visit campus.

 These tests are only one of many factors that are used to select applicants.
 These tests are not “passed” or “failed”.

-Can I transfer credits?
 No. Harmel Academy is not yet accredited, so we cannot accept or offer any credits for transfer.
 We are working on becoming accredited with the ACCSC.

-What about vaccines?
 We will be providing a list of recommended vaccinations to students when they are accepted for enrollment.
 Our policy is coordinated with our host campus, Kuyper College.

-Does a student need to provide proof of health insurance?
 Yes.
 We will ask for information about health insurance (or a need sharing plan) during enrollment.
 If a student does not have coverage, he will be asked to sign a short form that confirms he is responsible for his health care expenses.

-Should I prepare for the SLE test?
 You can take sample tests on-line to familiarize yourself with the test.
 Unlike other tests though, SLE (Wonderlic) measures intellectual ability (thinking) rather than knowledge (content).

-First, a link will be immediately sent to your email.
+- A link will be immediately sent to your email.
 You can use this link to return to the Application at any time to complete it.